 When you file a car accident claim, the insurance company must investigate to determine whether it’s valid.
 In doing so, the carrier must consider all the evidence—not just look for reasons to deny your claim or pay less compensation.

-In an adequate investigation, the adjuster should collect documentation and review the facts, injuries, and other substantiating information about the accident and parties involved.
+In an adequate investigation, the adjuster should collect documentation and review the facts, injuries, and other substantiating information about the accident and the parties involved.
 For example, if you file a claim seeking compensation for an injury, the insurance company cannot disregard your doctor’s diagnosis unless the adjuster investigates the medical records and has a reasonable basis to dispute the findings (e.g., opinions from other medical experts).

 - Refusal to acknowledge facts